5. Choose low-fat protein sources

 Allow yourself an indulgence every now and then.
 A candy bar or handful of potato chips won't derail your heart-healthy diet.
 But don't let it turn into an excuse for giving up on your healthy-eating plan.
 If overindulgence is the exception, rather than the rule, you'll balance things out over the long term.
 What's important is that you eat healthy foods most of the time.

-Incorporate these eight tips into your life, and you'll continue to find that heart-healthy eating is both doable and enjoyable.
+Incorporate these eight tips into your life, and you'll find that heart-healthy eating is both doable and enjoyable.
 With planning and a few simple substitutions, you can eat with your heart in mind.

 See more In-depth